-Now accepting applications for our non-profit Spring/Summer 2014 CSA.
+Now accepting applications for our Spring/Summer 2015 CSA in Washington, DC.
 Please follow this link for more information and to sign up online!

-Farm to Family brings the best of local foods to communities in Washington, DC and Richmond, VA through our Farm Shares, or CSA (Community Supported Agriculture).
-We are are now offering shares for the 2014 Spring/Summer season which are delivered weekly/biweekly.
+Farm to Family brings the best of local foods to communities in Washington, DC through our Farm Shares, or CSA (Community Supported Agriculture).
+We are are now offering shares for the 2015 Spring/Summer season which are available weekly/biweekly.
 Members can join at any time, pro-rated costs are on our sign up website.

 We were listed in the Washington Post story on flexible CSAs in the Washington DC area.

 We work with notable farms/producers like Polyface Farms, Prospect Farm, Edmond’s Farm, Heritage Hollow Farm, Goats r Us, Old Church Creamery, Green Fence Farm, Pampatike Organic Farm, Promise Land Pastures, Tuckahoe Lamb and Cattle Company, Sausage Craft, Agriberry and Twin Oaks along with our own non-profit urban farm and agricultural educational center, BusFarm.
 Your CSA farm share directly supports BusFarm — 5% of membership proceeds go to BusFarm.
 See BusFarm in action!

 We are EBT, vegan, gluten-free, paleo, WAPF and food allergy friendly.
 We offer payment plans.
 Got an issue?
 Ask us and we’ll see if we can accommodate you!
 We donate missed pickups (without prior arrangements) to needy families.
 You can also sponsor a family for one time, or the whole season.
 Contact us for info on being a sponsor.